In This Section

 What is Postpartum Depression?

 Postpartum depression (PPD) is a form of depression that occurs specifically during pregnancy or after childbirth.
 This mental illness is very common and affects more than 800,000 women in the U.S. alone.
 Postpartum depression often makes it difficult for these women to perform daily activities for themselves or others.
+The highly trained OBGYNs at CareNet Medical Group have extensive experience providing care to women experiencing symptoms of postpartum depression.
+Call 518-381-1121 to schedule an appointment at our office in Schenectady or Clifton Park, NY.

 What Causes Postpartum Depression?